IoT forensics: IoT forensics process

 An IoT forensics investigation process should be conducted using the standard guidelines so that the collected evidence can be admissible on the court.
 The process is analogous to digital forensics process, but faces challenges caused by the peculiarities of the IoT devices.
-The full process can be split temporally into six different phases: Evidence Identification, Evidence Collection, Evidence Preservation, Evidence Analysis, Attack and Deficit attribution, Evidence Presentation.
+The full process can be split temporally into six different phases: Evidence identification, evidence collection, evidence preservation, evidence analysis, attack and deficit attribution, and evidence presentation.
 Each of the different phases of the forensic process may introduce several challenges when applied to the limitations of the IoT devices.

-Evidence Identification and Collection
+Evidence identification and collection

-Evidence Identification and its subsequent collection are the first phases for investigators during forensic processes.
+Evidence identification and its subsequent collection are the first phases for investigators during forensic processes.
 Search and seizure is an important step in any forensic examination: in the particular case of the IoT forensics, detecting presence of IoT systems is not always immediate considering that these devices are usually of small dimensions and are designed to work passively and autonomously.

 Most of the information on IoT devices is usually sent to cloud servers, considering the very limited physical memory of the device itself.
 This brings new challenges for the forensic investigators that sometimes can not even know where the data is located, as it is distributed among many servers in multiple data centers.
 Moreover, after the identification step, cloud evidence collection is not always feasible given the different jurisdictions under which the data could be located.
 Data center locations of cloud service providers are usually distributed in order to reduce costs and increase service efficiency.
 For this reason a forensic investigator often faces multi-jurisdiction issues during the data collection when the information is stored in the cloud.

-In the case of Network forensics some of the evidence can be collected from network devices like routers or firewalls, but most of the network potential sources of evidence exists only in flight.
-For example, Network traffic can be captured only at the time it passes through a device processing it.
+In the case of network forensics some of the evidence can be collected from network devices like routers or firewalls, but most of the network potential sources of evidence exists only in flight.
+For example, network traffic can be captured only at the time it passes through a device processing it.
 There are devices and procedures for storing network traffic as raw data but it is impractical to capture and save all network data due to its volume.
 The question of privacy and legal issues of data acquisition in network forensics is even larger than in the cloud forensics case, as the network data might include a lot of information that is not related to the legal case in question.
-Current research in IoT network forensics is working on the development of tools based on the most popular network traffic softwares (e.g. tcpdump, Wireshark) to extract information from network devices (i.e. Wi-Fi Access Points), in order to avoid the storage of the full traffic still maintaining potential evidence for forensic investigation.
+Current research in IoT network forensics is working on the development of tools based on the most popular network traffic softwares (e.g. tcpdump, Wireshark) to extract information from network devices (i.e. Wi-Fi access points), in order to avoid the storage of the full traffic still maintaining potential evidence for forensic investigation.